Physics-50/Module-2/docs/week1.md

 File management:

-To save everything you have done to the current video (including video frames, calibration, position vs. time information from tracking a sphere, and anything currently open in Data Tools), go back to the main Tracker window and use the “Save Tab As…” option in the File menu there.
-This will create a .trk file that can be loaded into Tracker again at a later time.
+To save everything you have done to the current video (including video frames, calibration, position vs. time information from tracking a sphere, and anything else currently open), go back to the main Tracker window and use the “Save Project As...” option in the File menu there.
+This will create a .trz project file that can be loaded into Tracker again at a later time.
+The .trz project file will contain a re-save of the video itself in addition to a .trk file containing everything you have done to the video in Tracker.

+If you'd like to save a little bit of time or file space, you can use "Save Tab As..." instead.
+This saves just a .trk file of your work from Tracker.
 Be sure to check that you are saving the .trk file in the same folder as the corresponding .mp4 file; in our experience, when you do this incorrectly at first and move the file later, opening the .trk file later on does not always successfully load the video.

 To save an image of what the Tracker window looks like at any given time, just use the screenshot or printscreen feature on your computer.